 Short-term impacts are those that occur through the completion of construction.
 Long-term impacts are those that occur after construction is completed.
 Cumulative impacts are those that would occur if a similar variance requested were granted for many properties.
 After completing the impact analysis, you will be asked to give your opinion whether granting the variance will harm the public interest.

-(1) Short-term Impacts (through the completion of construction):
+- (1) Short-term Impacts (through the completion of construction): - Impact: Mitigation measure(s): Extent to which mitigation reduces project impact: